Dietary Tips for Monsoon

 • Hydrating one’s body is absolutely essential.
 So drink as much water as you can.

-• Eat fruits available in the season and avoid out of the season ones like watermelon and musk melons
+• Eat fruits available in the season and avoid out-of-the-season ones like watermelon and musk melons

-• Go for the low salt food as extra salt leads to water retention and high blood pressure
+• Go for the low-salt food as extra salt leads to water retention and high blood pressure

 • Corn, gram flour, chickpea, brown rice, oats and barley are recommended during monsoon